binalyze/n8n-nodes-binalyze-air/README.md

 - **Get Many** - Retrieve multiple auto asset tags with filtering and pagination
 - **Start Tagging** - Initiate automated tagging processes on filtered endpoints

-**Auto Asset Tag Features:**
-- Platform-specific conditions for Linux, Windows, and macOS systems
-- Complex condition logic with AND/OR operators
-- Support for various condition types: hostname, IP address, subnet, osquery, process, file, directory
+Features include platform-specific conditions for Linux, Windows, and macOS systems, complex condition logic with AND/OR operators, and support for various condition types including hostname, IP address, subnet, osquery, process, file, and directory.
-- Flexible condition operators: running, exist, is, contains, starts-with, ends-with, in-range, has-result, not-running, not-exist, has-no-result
-- Scheduled tagging operations with immediate or scheduled execution
-- Advanced endpoint filtering for targeted tagging operations
-- Organization-scoped access with configurable organization ID filtering (default: 0 for all organizations)

-### 🏢 Organizations {#organizations}
+### Organizations

 Manage organizations within your AIR instance: